diogopribeiro/Limn/README.md

 > ]
 > ```

-Specific child values or collection elements can be selected with a key subscript.
+Specific child values or collection elements can be selected using a key subscript.
 This can be particularly useful to isolate inaccessible child properties from their accessible parents or to access specific elements on overly large collections:

 ```swift
 Limn(of: UIView())["_inferredLayoutMargins"]?.dump()